jurihock/stftPitchShift/README.md

 This repository features two analogical algorithm implementations, [main.cpp](main.cpp) (C++) and [main.py](main.py) (Python).
 Both of them contain a set of modules of the same name (but different file extension, of course).

-In addition to the base algorithm implementation, it also features a spectral *multi pitch shifting* extension, which will be described in the later section.
+In addition to the base algorithm implementation, it also features a spectral *multi pitch shifting* extension, which will be introduced in the later section.

 ## Modules